CoVaRR-NET/duotang/currentsituation.md

-[Case count plots were corrected to normalize using the entire population of the province.]

 Select subvariants of XBB.1.16, XBB.1.9, and XBB.2.3 are currently showing the most growth, but none show substantial growth advantage.
 All of these variants have mutations that would confer additional immune evasion and/or infectivity.
 Any saltation variants (variants with sudden, large mutational changes) are being closely tracked, along with variants showing recent growth in multiple new regions internationally.